Skip to main content

 5. You can track progress in the Recent Activity section on the Program Settings page

 Customers do not receive any emails or notifications about tier changes during a bulk recalculation.
 However, customers who qualify for new tiers will receive their entry rewards.
+(Entry rewards are only ever issued once, if a customer has already previously earned a Tier entry reward, it will not be re-issued)

 Preparing your VIP program before launch or making mid-year adjustments